raikaDial/robot/README.md

 ### Software Setup:
 1. Install raspbian on raspberry pi.
-    * In raspi-config, expand filesystem, enable raspberry pi camera module, and change the memory split to 256/256.
+    * In raspi-config expand filesystem, enable raspberry pi camera module, and change the memory split to give the GPU 256 Mb of memory.
     * Make sure your raspberry pi is up to date:
 	`sudo apt-get update`
      	`sudo apt-get dist-upgrade`